Example: Cleaning up a CSV file

 .strip

-# Split into sentences (basic implementation)
+# Split into sentences (this is a basic implementation)

 cleaned_text.split(/(?<=[.!?])\s+/)